Boost Employee Engagement, Learning, and More with VideoJanuary 04, 2021

 At its best, employee engagement is when employees feel passionate about their roles, are committed to the business, and enthusiastically put in the effort needed to reach organizational goals.
 An employee engagement strategy that includes video helps promote consistent communication with multiple, easy-to-digest touchpoints.

-And in a landscape where attention spans top out at eight seconds, and the average person watches 100 minutes of online video per day, making video a part of your employee engagement strategy isn’t just a smart move — it’s a must if you want to deliver a truly satisfying and enriching employee experience.
+And in a landscape where attention spans top out at 8.25 seconds, and the average person watches 149 minutes of digital video per day, making video a part of your employee engagement strategy isn’t just a smart move — it’s a must if you want to deliver a truly satisfying and enriching employee experience.

 Learn more about how an integrated video solution can enhance your employee experience by enabling improved communication, collaboration, and productivity.